MicrosoftDocs/win32/desktop-src/WinSock/windows-sockets-error-codes-2.md

-﻿---
-Description: 'Windows Sockets (Winsock) error codes returned by the WSAGetLastError function.' ms.assetid: '50b924f3-2c88-443b-8a90-4293fe5c3048'
-title: Windows Sockets Error Codes
 ---
+Description: Windows Sockets (Winsock) error codes returned by the WSAGetLastError function. ms.assetid: 50b924f3-2c88-443b-8a90-4293fe5c3048
+title: Windows Sockets Error Codes ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # Windows Sockets Error Codes

 Most Windows Sockets 2 functions do not return the specific cause of an error when the function returns.
 For information, see the [Handling Winsock Errors](handling-winsock-errors.md) topic.

-The [**WSAGetLastError**](wsagetlasterror-2.md) function returns the last error that occurred for the calling thread.
+The [**WSAGetLastError**](/windows/win32/winsock/nf-winsock-wsagetlasterror?branch=master) function returns the last error that occurred for the calling thread.
 When a particular Windows Sockets function indicates an error has occurred, this function should be called immediately to retrieve the extended error code for the failing function call.
 These error codes and a short text description associated with an error code are defined in the *Winerror.h* header file.
 The [**FormatMessage**](base.formatmessage) function can be used to obtain the message string for the returned error.

 For information on how to handle error codes when porting socket applications to Winsock, see [Error Codes - errno, h\_errno and WSAGetLastError](error-codes-errno-h-errno-and-wsagetlasterror-2.md).

-The following list describes the possible error codes returned by the [**WSAGetLastError**](wsagetlasterror-2.md) function.
+The following list describes the possible error codes returned by the [**WSAGetLastError**](/windows/win32/winsock/nf-winsock-wsagetlasterror?branch=master) function.
 Errors are listed in numerical order with the error macro name.
 Some error codes defined in the *Winsock2.h* header file are not returned from any function.